 Inside, the Panda 4×4 is decently roomy with plenty of headroom, but larger drivers might find it a tight fit.
 The seats are comfortable, but offer limited adjustability.
 The dashboard may have some hard and cheap-looking plastics, but thanks to the funky styling they can be easily overlooked.

-The equipment levels are good with base models getting Bluetooth phone connectivity, CD/MP3 stereo, fog lights, heated electric mirrors and remote central locking.
-However, the splitting rear seat which increases practicality is not standard and a £100 option instead.
+Equipment levels are good with base models getting Bluetooth phone connectivity, CD/MP3 stereo, fog lights, heated electric mirrors and remote central locking.
+However, the splitting rear seat which increases practicality is not standard but a £100 option instead.

 Similarly to the regular Panda, the 4×4 gets the “squircle” theme, as Fiat calls it, inside as well.
 Everything from the steering wheel, through the buttons and dial binnacles and even the gear lever have a rounded square shape.
 This gives a fresh look to the otherwise well-built, but lacking premium materials dashboard.